farsider350/AustraliaCash-Core/doc/README.md

 ### Resources

-* Discuss general Australiacash development on #australiacash on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=australiacash).
+* Discuss general Coin development on #coin on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=coin).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)